ir0nstone/web-analyser/helpers/README.md

 # Recon

-The main purpose of this class is to grab as much information as it can about the website _**without**_ attempting any kind of exploitation
+The main purpose of this is to grab as much information as it can about the website _**without**_ attempting any kind of exploitation

 ##### `execute()`
 Runs all the other functions in the class.